asamuzaK/withExEditor/README.md

 ### Forcibly Remove The Temporary Files
 * The temporary files will be forcibly removed both at the end of Private Browsing and at shut down.
 * It is recommended to be checked, but depending on the setting of the editor, there is a possibility that trouble occurs if you enable this option.

+### Other Options
+* You can customize the other options from the options panel.

 ***